What is a House in Multiple Occupation?

 It is your responsibility as a landlord to renew your licence when it expires, you must obtain a renewal pack before your licence expires.
 We do not send out renewal reminders.

-Warwick District Council is introducing flexibility in the HMO licensing cycles to enable HMO licences to be granted for a shorter period at a higher cost for landlords causing concern.
+Warwick District Council is introducing flexibility in the HMO licensing cycles to enable HMO licences to be granted for a shorter period at a higher cost for landlords causing concern in the following circumstances:

 Delegated authority be given to the Head of Housing Services to make decisions about imposing a shorter 2 year HMO licensing period in individual cases.
 The council will charge the same HMO licence fee for a two year period as it currently does for five years.
 This means that the cost per year of a two year licence is 150% higher than the cost per year of a five year licence.